nodejs/node/doc/api.markdown

 `function () { }`

 Emitted if the stream times out from inactivity.
-The `'close'` event will be emitted immediately following this event.
+This is only to notify that the stream has been idle.
+The user must manually close the connection.

+See also: `stream.setTimeout()`

 ### Event: 'drain'